reboundjs/rebound/README.md

  - __urlRoot__ - Specify a urlRoot if you're using a model outside of a collection, to enable the default url function to generate URLs based on the model id. "[urlRoot]/id".
 May be a function or string.
  - __idAttribute__ - A model's unique identifier is stored under the id attribute.
 If you're directly communicating with a backend that uses a different unique key, you may set a Model's idAttribute to transparently map from that key to id.

 Under the covers, components are just special instances of Backbone models.
-This gives you all the niceties of Backbone, but it does mean that there are a few reserved words.
+This gives you all the niceties of Backbone, but it does mean that there are a few other reserved words that will yell at you if you try and use them as property or method names.
 These are: ```constructor, get, set, has, extend, escape, unset, clear, cid, attributes, changed, toJSON validationError, isValid, isNew, hasChanged, changedAttributes, previous, previousAttributes```